shiveshc/CRF_Cell_ID/Readme.md

 Enter name of the selected landmark e.g. 'RMEL' -
 ```

-After clicking on the cell on the image e.g. the one highlighted in image above we enter its name on the terminal 'RMEV'.
+After clicking on desired cell in the image e.g. the one highlighted in image above, we enter its name on the terminal 'RMEV'.

 ```
 Enter name of the selected landmark e.g. 'RMEL' -'RMEV'